-Students whose appeals are granted approval, and placed on PROBATION status, may also be placed on a PROBATION PLAN if the student's cumulative GPA is unable to meet the 2.00 cumulative GPA standard within one semester.
-This plan would allow the student aid eligibility beyond the one semester that PROBATION allows, if the following requirements are met:
+Students whose appeals are granted approval and placed on probation status may also be placed on a probation plan if the student's cumulative GPA is unable to meet the 2.00 cumulative GPA or 67% cumulative pace standards within one semester.
+This plan would allow the student financial aid eligibility beyond the 1 semester which probation allows as long as the student meets the following requirements:

+- 1. Enrolls only in courses necessary for completion of appealed major, - 2.
+Completes 100% of enrolled courses, - 3.
+Achieves a term GPA of 2.50 each semester, - 4.
+Completes the program within 2 attempted semesters, - 5.
+Earns a cumulative 2.0 GPA at the end of the 2 attempted semesters, and - 6.
+Earns 67% cumulative pace of the program.

-- 1. Enroll only for courses necessary for completion of current major - 2.
-Maintain the Quantitative Standards (listed above), and achieve a TERM GPA of 2.50 each semester.
-A student's aid eligibility would be continued on this plan under these terms, until the cumulative GPA reaches a 2.00.
-At that point, the PROBATION PLAN would be lifted and the student would continue aid eligibility according to the Qualitative & Quantitative Standards listed above.
-Any deviation from this academic plan will result in a SUSPENSION status at BRTC and no other appeal option will be available.
+At that point, the probation plan would be lifted and the student would continue aid eligibility according to the satisfactory academic progress standards listed above.
+Any deviation of the probation plan will result in a suspension status at BRTC and no other appeal option will be available.

-Satisfactory Academic Progress Appeals Committee
+Satisfactory Academic Progress (SAP) Appeals Committee